Frequently Asked Questions

 - Property owners are not required to pay a deposit to establish new service.
 However, if a homeowner becomes delinquent and is scheduled for disconnection 2 times, he or she will be required, at the time of the second disconnection, to pay a security deposit of $75.00.

-- Your deposit and any accrued interest will be applied against your final water bill.
+- Your deposit will be applied against your final water bill.
 Refunds will be sent out approximately two weeks after the final bill.

 - Business owners will have the same guidelines, with the exception of the amount of the deposit.
 That will be based on the amount of water usage expected by the type of business.